lucasjellema/fontys-2024-microservices-messaging-kafka/lab2-introducingNodeJS/readme.md

 ## Environment

-The Gitpod workspace comes preinstalled with the Node runtime.
+The Gitpod workspace ( that can be started using the URL: [https://gitpod.io/#https://github.com/lucasjellema/fontys-2024-microservices-messaging-kafka/](https://gitpod.io/#https://github.com/lucasjellema/fontys-2024-microservices-messaging-kafka/) comes preinstalled with the Node runtime.
 You can check which version is currently available by running the following command inn a new bash terminal:

 `node -v`